Busójárás - The Hungarian festival to ward off winter.

 Busós nhảy múa quanh đống lửa trong đêm lễ hội.

-Busós dance around the fire on festival night.
+Busós danced around the bonfire during the festival night.

-In 2009, Busójárás was recognized by UNESCO as an Intangible Cultural Heritage of Humanity because the festival is “not only a social event” but also has an important influence in Hungarian culture.
+In 2009, Busójárás was recognized by UNESCO as an Intangible Cultural Heritage of Humanity because the festival is "not just a social event" but also has a significant influence on Hungarian culture.

 Phuong Le - Source: HungaryToday, UNESCO